Keep On Loving You (song): Background and recording

 Epic Records did not think the song was good enough to be released as a single but the band persuaded them to do so.

+Reception

+"Keep On Loving You" received mixed to negative reviews from critics and audiences alike; it has been widely criticized for its dated and bombastic production style, sentimental lyrics, perceived "overplayed" nature and lack of originality.
+Stephen Thomas Erlewine of AllMusic gave the song a positive review and said, "And so what if it does, because this is great arena rock, filled with hooks as expansive as Three Rivers Stadium and as catchy as the flu.
+That, of course, applies to the record's two biggest hits—the power ballad "Keep on Loving You" and the surging "Take It on the Run"—which define their era, but what gives the album real staying power is that the rest of the record works equally well."
+Mike DeGagne criticized the song for giving the band "more appeal to FM radio and more commercial success", but also praised its instrumentation, describing it as "keyboard-guided melodies of its type, set adrift to Kevin Cronin's gentle, comfy-cozy vocals" and assuring that "No matter which instrument's riffs are heard, guitar or keyboard, they're polished and pristine, blanketed by lyrics that are simple yet overwhelmingly emotive."

 Music video

 In 1981, a video of the song was the 17th played on the first day of broadcast of MTV, on August 1.
 It was framed by a scene of Kevin Cronin talking about his relationship troubles with a female psychiatrist and contained a shot where a woman picked up a telephone connected to Gary Richrath's guitar, referencing the live version of "157 Riverside Avenue."